Going beyond applications: the video interview

 What do you do, and how do you do it?

 I should start by explaining the procedure — it’s fairly simple.
-You’ll only be asked two questions.
-You’ll be given time to prepare an answer, and finally, you’ll respond while your webcam and microphone record your answer.
+You’ll be asked one pre-recorded question, given time to prepare an answer, and finally, you’ll respond while your webcam and microphone record your answer.
+Check out the online interview web page for more information about what question(s) to expect.

 Student studying at a desk.